peterfriese/cross-platform.mobi/documents/02-titanium/01-introduction.md

 With a few simple steps, you created a cross-platform mobile application with Appcelerator Titanium and you didn't even need to change anything to run this app on the two supported platforms.

 In the next section, we'll have a closer look at the app structure as we add a few UI elements to enhance the app and make it a little bit more interesting (and personal).

-### Enhancing the App

-* add a textfield and a button
-* add code to compose a personal message to the user

-### Running the App on Your Device

-* Run
-	* on iOS device
-	* on Android device

-## Writing a Simple Data-Driven App

-This will be the nucleus for the MusiXplorer app.

-**TODO:** Should I dedicate a separate chapter for the design of the app and some sketching?
-If so, this should be referenced here.

-**TODO:** find out about best practices of how to structure a Titanium app

-* Create a simple list view for the artists
-* Search field to enter artist name
-* Connect to iTunes service